u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/auth/google.rst

 Configuration
 =============

-The integration of the Google sign-in function requires configuration both on Google *and* Odoo.
+The integration of the Google sign-in function requires configuration both on Google *and* Thrive Bureau ERP.

 .. _google-sign-in/api: